 Apple’s own 5G modem

 According to Kuo, Apple will use its own 5G modem in iPhone SE 4.
 But its 5G capability will be slightly limited as Apple’s modem only supports sub-6GHz frequencies.
 And not the faster mmWave 5G.
-Needless to say, this move hurt Qualcomm’s business with Apple quite significantly.
+This move hurt Qualcomm’s business with Apple quite significantly.

 [Update] Apple has restarted the iPhone SE 4 and will adopt an in-house 5G baseband chip.
 The significant decline in Qualcomm's Apple orders in the foreseeable future is a foregone conclusion. https://t.co/0MeZDFnbzg